 Since I filmed my Nani’s homemade biscuit recipe with her, I’ve had so many comments, messages, DM’s and tweets asking me to film some more videos with my gran.
 It’s only taken me 3 years (sorry), but I finally managed to rope her into sharing another one of her recipes 😉

-These vegetable bhajiya are incredibly moreish and taste even better with the delicious chutney she makes.
+These vegetable bhajia are incredibly moreish and taste even better with the delicious chutney she makes.
 (We filmed a separate video for that which will be up this Sunday).

-The ingredients for the bhajia aren’t accurate as my gran, in true indian style, eyeballs everything and doesn’t use actual measurements.
+The ingredients for the vegetable bhajia aren’t accurate as my Nani, in true indian style, eyeballs everything and doesn’t use actual measurements.
 You can add any vegetables you like to these and change it up each time you make them!

 2 and a half cups of rice

 Small white cabbage

 Handful of coriander

 Gram flour – approx 300-400g

 3/4 tsp turmeric